StonedEdge/Retro-Lite-CM5/README.md

   <img src="https://i.imgur.com/daHOwZD.png" alt="Image of Retro Lite CM5">
 </div>

-The Retro Lite CM5 is an upgrade to the Retro Lite CM4 handheld.
+The Retro Lite/RetrOLED CM5 is an upgrade to the Retro Lite CM4 handheld.
 The project goal is to create a more powerful handheld that can handle 3DS, PS2 and GC emulation (none of which the Pi can do).
 I also would like to be able to play some games via Box64/86.
-It has a relatively large battery so run time should be excellent, considering it is ARM based.
+It has a relatively large battery so run time should be excellent, considering it is ARM based. **Now with an optional OLED upgrade!**

 Powered by the RK3588s compute module from Radxa, which is an SBC SOM module with an ARMv8 64-bit processor.
 Features 8 cores/threads - 4 x ARM Cortex-A55/A76 cores with A55 cores clocked at 1.8GHz, and A76 cores clocked at 2.4GHz.
 It also has a built-in Mali G610 GPU.

-The Retro Lite CM5 offers a more modern gaming experience with DisplayPort via USB Type-C, USB 3.0 & HDMI 2.1.
+The Retro Lite/RetrOLED CM5 offers a more modern gaming experience with DisplayPort via USB Type-C, USB 3.0 & HDMI 2.1.
 Built-in PCIe WiFI 6.0 & BT 5.2, as well as a new 720p IPS display @ 5.5" with touchscreen support & dual tact trigger buttons for GameCube support, make this a much more viable low-powered ARM SBC gaming PC than the Raspberry Pi 4.

 The operating system will be based on Armbian, with a custom device tree for hardware interfacing & RetroPie pre-installed.
 However, the user can use it however they would like, either in a Linux desktop environment or with other Linux based frontends, such as ES-DE.
 This handheld should be able to play the entire PS2 library at least 1x native resolution for all games, as well as GameCube at 1x on Linux with OpenGLES drivers.
 Android is currently more performant due to Vulkan drivers, however Linux Vulkan blobs should come soon (or someday, who knows).
-We also now have succesfully compiled ROCKNIX as well, so that will be an option to use as well.
+We also now have succesfully compiled ROCKNIX as well.
+Eventually I will compile all of the final images to GitHub.

 For regular updates/following progress on the build, please check out the forum post here: https://bitbuilt.net/forums/index.php?threads/retro-lite-cm5.5815/

-# Retro Lite CM5: Radxa RK3588s Handheld
+# Retro Lite/RetrOLED CM5: Radxa RK3588s Handheld

 ## Features